 It’s a good idea to try and boost your income by finding a side hustle that you can do on the side of your gig work.
 That way, if there is a week when you don’t get called out as much, you won’t be financially worse off for it.
 It is possible, that you might even want to try and get two different gig jobs so that they support each other.

 Become Financially Stable First

-Before you do take a job in the gig economy, you should try and get into a strong financial situation.
-That means to clear off any debt and fix your credit ratings.
+Before you take a job in the gig economy, you should try and get into a strong financial situation.
+That means clearing off any debt and fixing your credit ratings.
 There are a few credit cards to help build credit that could be worth taking out.
 Once you are financially stable, going for a week or two without a lot of gig work shouldn’t harm you too much.